Delmic licenses Cryo Workflow Tools

-Delmic Cryo B.V. and Max-Planck-Innovation GmbH have signed a licensing agreement for production and distribution of the Cryo Workflow Tools invented and developed at the Max Planck Institute (MPI) for Molecular Physiology.
-The Cryo Workflow Tools are aimed at reducing ice contamination, which is a major obstacle in the cryo electron tomography (cryo-ET) workflow.
+Delmic Cryo B.V. and Max Planck Innovation have signed a licensing agreement for production and distribution of Cryo Workflow Tools invented and developed by the group of Stefan Raunser, Director at the Max Planck Institute for Molecular Physiology in Dortmund.
+The Cryo Workflow Tools are aimed at reducing ice contamination, a major obstacle in the cryo electron tomography workflow.
 The new product with the name “Delmic CERES Ice Defence System” will be launched in March 2021.
-It will help to boost throughput and to simplify the acquisition of new knowledge in life sciences.
+It will help increase accessibility of cryo electron tomography and simplify the acquisition of new knowledge in life sciences.

 The Cryo Workflow Tools will be known commercially as the CERES Ice Defence System.
-Used together or separately, the anti-contaminator, glove box and high vacuum cryo transfer (HVCT) are aimed to minimize ice contamination during lamella preparation.
-The Anti-contaminator (CERES Ice Shield) consists of a cryo shutter that is cooled by liquid nitrogen.
+Used together or individually, the anti-contaminator, glove box and high vacuum cryo transfer are aimed to minimize ice contamination during lamella preparation.
+The Anti-contaminator consists of a cryo shutter that is cooled by liquid nitrogen.
 It provides a colder surface within close proximity to the cryo sample and prevents any residual moisture in the chamber to condense on the sample and therefore drastically reduces undesirable ice formation on the sample.
-The Glove box (CERES Clean Station) can be used to prepare the cryogenically frozen samples for cryo-FIB (Focused Ion Beam) and for cryo-TEM (Transmission Electron Microscopy) with minimal ice contamination thanks to a > 1% humidity environment.
-The High vacuum cryo transfer (CERES Vitri-lock) is designed to transfer samples at high vacuum between the preparation station to the cryo SEM (Scanning Electron Microscopy) to minimize ice contamination during the transfer.
+The glove box can be used to prepare the cryogenically frozen samples for cryo-FIB (Focused Ion Beam) and for cryo transmission electron microscopy with minimal ice contamination thanks to a less than one percent humidity environment.
+The high vacuum cryo transfer is designed to transfer samples at high vacuum between the preparation station to the cryo scanning electron microscope to minimize ice contamination during the transfer.
 The CERES Ice Defence System has already been sold to several research groups and will now officially be launched in March 2021.